 With the British Council Nepal, Kathmandu University‘s Schools of Arts and Engineering, and working closely with our Scottish partner Edinburgh Napier University’s (ENU) Creative Informatics, Applied Arts Scotland are co-delivering the Road to COP26 Innovation Grant Programme.
 The Programme is supported by the British Council’s global Crafting Futures programme and the National Innovation Center.

-AAS intends to host activity alongside the Scottish Showcase of the grantees work at which Scottish makers, designers and craftspeople engage with the work and those who developed and discuss sustainable practice that considers people, planet, profit and purpose.
+AAS intend to host activity alongside the Scottish Showcase of the grantees work at which Scottish makers, designers and craftspeople engage with the work and those who developed it, and discuss sustainable practice that considers people, planet, profit and purpose.
 We will announce details later this year here and on our social media channels.

 Find out more about our involvement with and projects as a UK partner in the British Council’s Crafting Futures programme here.

 The Innovation Grant Programme is part of the Road to COP26 campaign of activities implemented by the British Council with support from the Foreign Commonwealth and Development Office (FCDO) Nepal which aims to strengthen capacities and amplify voices of those most impacted so that they can engage national and international stakeholders of climate change response in the lead up to COP26.